 We have reviewed, and will continue to assess, all our processes relating to the handling, processing and storage of all personal data that we collect to maintain your relationship with the Society.
 We are committed to maintaining the highest standards when collecting and using personal information and we encourage people to bring it to our attention if they think our collection or use of information is unfair, misleading or inappropriate.
 We also welcome any suggestions for improvement in our procedures.

 Who we are

-The Society for the History of Natural History is an international society for the history of botany, geology and zoology in all periods and cultures.
+The Society is instituted for the historical and bibliographical study of all branches of natural history, including their social and cultural aspects, across all cultures.
 It is a membership-based organisation with just over 360 members.
-It is a UK registered charity (Charity Reference No.: 210355)
+It is a UK registered charity (Charity Reference No.: 210355).

 Why we collect personal information

 You have chosen to become a member of the Society for the History of Natural History and we collect your personal information in order to administer your membership, to send out your twice-yearly Newsletter and to send you documents relating to the Annual General Meeting of the Society.